creampuff1230/arduino-jetson-capstone/README.md

-some code for capstone project
+some code for capstone project, not complete at all